Taste of Me

-Taste of Me (Note: Stylised in all caps.) is the debut extended play by Australian alternative rock duo Teenage Joans, released independently on 28 May 2021.
+Taste of Me (Note: Stylised in all caps.) is the debut extended play by Australian alternative rock duo Teenage Joans, released independently through Domestic La La on 28 May 2021.
 The EP was solely written and recorded by members Tahlia Borg and Cahli Blakers, with production handled by Jarred Nettle.

-Preceded by three singles—"Something About Being Sixteen", "Ice Cream", and "Wine"—Taste of Me received critical acclaim, and was the recipient of Best Release at the 2021 South Australian Music Awards.
+Preceded by three singles—"Something About Being Sixteen", "Ice Cream", and "Wine"—Taste of Me received critical acclaim, was the recipient of Best Release and Best Cover Art at the 2021 South Australian Music Awards, and peaked at number 7 on the ARIA Top 20 Vinyl Albums Chart.

 Background

-Taste of Me is the duo's first new music since the single "Three Leaf Clover" in 2020, which was the winning track in the 2020 Triple J Unearthed High competition, and ranked at number 87 in Triple J's Hottest 100 of 2020.
-The EP also follows an extensive round of touring for the duo.
+Taste of Me is the duo's first new music since their single "Three Leaf Clover" in 2020, which was the winning track in the 2020 Triple J Unearthed High competition, and ranked at number 87 in Triple J's Hottest 100 of 2020.
+The EP also follows an extensive period of touring for the duo.

 Composition

+Each of the songs were written throughout 2019.

 "Ice Cream" is a "delectable hit of fun alt-rock", which showcases "the girls' dynamism at its strength", whilst "Something About Being Sixteen" is a "a coming-of-age anthem" with "big riffs and even bigger personality".

 Release

-On 26 March, Taste of Me was announced, alongside the release of second single "Ice Cream".
+On 26 March 2021, Taste of Me was announced, alongside the release of second single "Ice Cream".
 On 30 March, the duo revealed the EP's tracklist and artwork on Twitter.
 On 28 May 2021, Taste of Me was independently released, on digital download and streaming formats.
 On 27 July, Taste of Me received a vinyl release.
+On 28 April 2023, a deluxe edition vinyl of the EP was released in two colour variants, containing both previously released singles—"By the Way" and "Three Leaf Clover", an acoustic version of "Wine", and a Montgomery remix of "Terrible".
+Each were limited to 300 copies apiece.

+Promotion

 Singles

 "Something About Being Sixteen" was released on 15 January 2021 as the lead single.
 "Ice Cream" was released on 26 March 2021 as the second single.
 "Wine" was released on 27 May 2021 as the third and final single.
+"Wine" reached number 84 on Triple J's Hottest 100 of 2021.